yuancheng-p/pythran-replay/README.rst

 To be improved
 ==============
-* use distutils to help install dependencies
+* use distutils to help install dependencies.

+* In the plot-result, it is better to gather all information in one loop.